madelyn1337/fsPurge/README.md

 ## 🛠️ Installation & Compiling

-### fsPurge
-- all in 1 cli menu
-- bigger file but has all the tools in one place
-- simple compiling
-- requires more arguments
-- more time consuming but overall simpler and easier for average users.

-### Mini Versions
-- easier to understand and use
-- each tool does one thing only
-- less arguments needed
-- faster to use and can put into path
-- requires compiling all tools individually

 ### Run straight from python3:

 Create a python virtual enviroment for ease of use (not needed but is recommended)